See by:open filter

 Rich Gallena is a managing associate in Orrick's White Collar, Investigations, Securities Litigation & Compliance group.
 His practice focuses on defending companies and individuals in government investigations involving complex white collar matters.

 Rich represents companies and individuals in anti-corruption enforcement actions brought by the Department of Justice (DOJ), Securities and Exchange Commission (SEC), and the UK’s Serious Fraud Office (SFO).
 Rich also advises clients in sanctions proceedings brought by Multi-Lateral Development Banks such as the World Bank and African Development Bank.

 Rich’s practice entails conducting internal investigations with a focus on potential violations of the Foreign Corrupt Practices Act (FCPA).
 Rich has experience with unique anti-corruption concerns that vary by region and industry.
 He has conducted investigations in South America, Europe, Asia, and the Middle East, and worked with a variety of multinational companies across several different industries, including:

 Rich also works with clients to improve compliance programs with an emphasis on the FCPA and other anti-corruption and anti-bribery laws.
 He frequently assists clients with anti-corruption diligence related to potential acquisitions and joint venture partners.

-Rich also has significant experience in complex civil litigation.
-He has represented clients in contribution actions under the federal CERCLA statute, insurance coverage disputes involving environmental and mass tort liabilities, and in bankruptcy proceedings.
+Prior to focusing on white collar defense, Rich represented companies in complex civil litigation.
+His work included contribution actions under the federal CERCLA statute, insurance coverage disputes involving environmental and mass tort liabilities, and bankruptcy proceedings.
 Through Orrick’s partnership with the National Veterans Legal Services Program, Rich works with wounded veterans seeking disability benefits for service-related injuries.
-Prior to joining Orrick, Rich was an associate at Dickstein Shapiro LLP.

 Amanda has worked with companies and entrepreneurs in a number of industries including: